saikiran40cs/seleniumwebdriverbasics/concrete-scripts/test-suite-parameterisation.md

 # TestSuite Parameterization {#testsuite-parameterization}

 This tutorial assumes you know how to create a TestSuite.
-Please visit the post[Preparing TestSuite](http://ajaymore.gitbooks.io/selenium/content/test_frameworks/testsuite.html)to learn about TestSuite.
+Please visit the post [Preparing TestSuite](http://ajaymore.gitbooks.io/selenium/content/test_frameworks/testsuite.html) to learn about TestSuite.
 The below Suite xml file passes the parameter “browser” with value “IE” to the script it’s calling.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>